-The auditors of ENBD are Ernst & Young Middle East (Dubai Branch).
-Ernst & Young Middle East (Dubai Branch) were appointed as auditors of ENBD on 6 March 2013 and have audited, in accordance with International Standards on Auditing, ENBD's consolidated financial statements as of and for the years ended 31 December 2014 and 31 December 2015 as stated in their report incorporated by reference herein.
+The auditors of ENBD were Ernst & Young Middle East (Dubai Br.).
+Ernst & Young Middle East (Dubai Br.) were appointed as auditors of ENBD on 6 March 2013 and have audited, in accordance with International Standards on Auditing, ENBD's consolidated financial statements as of and for the years ended 31 December 2017 and 31 December 2018 as stated in their reports incorporated by reference herein.

-Ernst & Young Middle East (Dubai Branch) is regulated in the UAE by the UAE Ministry of Economy which has issued Ernst & Young Middle East (Dubai Branch) with a license to practice as auditors.
-There is no professional institute of auditors in the UAE and, accordingly, Ernst & Young Middle East (Dubai Branch) is not a member of a professional body in the UAE.
+Ernst & Young Middle East (Dubai Br.) is regulated in the UAE by the UAE Ministry of Economy which has issued Ernst & Young Middle East (Dubai Br.) with a license to practice as auditors.
+There is no professional institute of auditors in the UAE and, accordingly, Ernst & Young Middle East (Dubai Br.) is not a member of a professional body in the UAE.
 All of Ernst & Young's audit partners are members of the institutes from where they received their professional qualification.